kidanger/Drystal/doc/api.rst

 .. lua:function:: key_press(key)

    Called when a key is pressed.
-   Depending on key repeat system configuration of the player, ``key_press`` can be called multiple times even if the user didn't released the key. ``key_release`` will be called too.
+   Depending on key repeat system configuration of the player, ``key_press`` can be called multiple times even if the user did not released the key. ``key_release`` will be called too.

 .. lua:function:: key_release(key)